You have heard of Hypnosis before, but you wonder how hypnosis works and how it can help you. Learn how you can benefit from it!

 What Hypnosis Is

 “The hypnotized individual appears to heed only the communications of the hypnotist and typically responds in an uncritical, automatic fashion while ignoring all aspects of the environment other than those pointed out by the hypnotist.
-In a hypnotic state an individual tends to see, feel, smell, and otherwise perceive in accordance with the hypnotist’s suggestions, even though these suggestions may be in apparent contradiction to the actual stimuli present in the environment.
+In a hypnotic state, an individual tends to see, feel, smell, and otherwise perceive by the hypnotist’s suggestions, even though these suggestions may be in apparent contradiction to the actual stimuli present in the environment.
 The effects of hypnosis are not limited to sensory change; even the subject’s memory and awareness of self may be altered by suggestion, and the effects of the suggestions may be extended (post-hypnotically) into the subject’s subsequent waking activity.”
 [Encyclopædia Britannica].

 And the American Psychological Association Division of Psychological Hypnosis provides a more detailed definition for:

 - Hypnosis: A state of consciousness involving focused attention and reduced peripheral awareness characterised by an enhanced capacity for response to suggestion.

 - Hypnotic Induction: A procedure designed to induce hypnosis.